Greg Page (boxer)

 Greg Page (October 25, 1958 – April 27, 2009) was an American professional boxer who competed from 1979 to 2001, and held the WBA heavyweight title from 1984 to 1985.
-He outpointed Heavyweight World Champions Tim Witherspoon, James Smith and knocked Gerrie Coetzee out.
+He outpointed former Heavyweight World Champion James Smith and knocked Gerrie Coetzee out.
 He was also a regular sparring partner for Mike Tyson, famously knocking down the then-undefeated world champion during a 1990 session.

 Amateur career

-Page, after a brief stint with a Southern Indiana trainer, started amateur boxing at age 15 under the tutelage of Leroy Emerson at the Louisville Parks Department gym in the Cherokee Triangle neighborhood.
+Page, after a brief stint with a Southern Indiana trainer, began amateur boxing at age 15 under the tutelage of Leroy Emerson at the Louisville Parks Department gym in the Cherokee Triangle neighborhood.

-He first came to the public's attention by sparring several rounds with the iconic Muhammad Ali.
+He first came to the public's attention by sparring several rounds with the Muhammad Ali.

 In 1976, at the USA–USSR Duals at the Caesars Palace, Las Vegas, Page scored a major victory when he defeated Igor Vysotsky, a top-ranked heavyweight amateur boxer in the world, who never has been knocked down, the big punching Russian who twice beat the legendary Cuban and three-time Olympic Gold Medalist Teofilo Stevenson.
 Page also beat James Tillis, Tony Tubbs, Mitch Green, and Marvin Stinson.

 By that time he was the #1 ranked amateur heavyweight in the United States.

 At the USA vs. socialist countries duals held in 1977-1978 Page defeated Polish Antoni Kuskowski on points (3–0), lost a 1–2 points decision to Cuban Angel Milián, stopped Romanian Mircea Șimon in the third round, defeated East German Juergen Fanghaenel on points.

 Page won the National AAU Heavyweight Championship in 1977.
 The following year, he repeated as the National AAU Heavyweight Champion and won the National Golden Gloves Heavyweight Championship.